wikimatze/vimfiles/mappings.md

 # Ctags
-- `ctags -R .` ... will create a tag file
+- `ctags -R .` ... creates a tag file
 - `:tags` ... show the list of tags you traversed through
 - `<C-]>` ... jump into the tag
 - `<C-t>` ... reverse through tag history